empicano/whatsapp-analyzer/README.md

 24.01.18, 09:03:56: Mary Jane: Simply splendid.
 I purchased a new estate: <image omitted>
 ```

 Place your chat file named **_chat.txt** in the same directory as the analyzer.
 Alternatively you can hand over a file path as command line argument.
 Run `python3 analyzer.py [file path]` in your terminal to start the analysis.
+You can switch between plots using the arrow keys.

 ### Needed Dependencies